akm15machine/Meme_Sharing_App/README.md

 The app currently has two themes!

 This is one of my first android applications and there surely must be sections that are contributable ;)
+## Features:
+> See Memes from Reddit
+> Share Memes to your family and Friends
+> Night Mode!
+### Made with Love using a custom Meme-Api deployed on Heroku , Volley and Glide.

 > Contributions and reviews are welcome :heart: